-Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
+Services that are covered for you What you must pay when you get these services Dental services (continued) you need to have an emergency or complicated dental procedure.
+For more information about which services are covered please contact Member Services.
+Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.